Appeal Process if Denied an Approved Accommodation in the Classroom

-If students believe approved accommodations to which they are entitled are not being provided in the classroom, they should contact the Accessibility Services Specialist to discuss the situation and next steps.
+If students believe approved accommodations to which they are entitled are not being provided in the classroom, they should contact Accessibility Services to discuss the situation and next steps.
 Approved accommodations will be in place while meeting with all parties and responding to concerns.

 In keeping with the interactive process, the majority of concerns regarding accommodations will be handled in the following manner: Accessibility Services will meet individually with the student and faculty, staff, or program to resolve issues in a timely and integrative way.

 Follow up on approved accommodation appeals will be completed in a reasonably prompt timeframe to ensure appropriate time to meet with all parties and respond to concerns.
 The goal is to ensure that equal access is being provided in courses and programs.

 Appeal Process for Accommodation Decisions Made by Accessibility Services